TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbforpostgresqlcitusservergroups/orcaspostgresqlcitusshardrebalancer-public.md

   "version": 1.0,
   "learnMoreLink": "https://go.microsoft.com/fwlink/?linkid=2148869",
   "description": "Rebalance data in Hyperscale (Citus) server group to distribute workload among worker nodes more evenly", "longDescription": "It looks like the data is not well balanced between worker nodes in this Hyperscale (Citus) server group.
-For full Hyperscale (Citus) benefits rebalance data in this server group.", "potentialBenefits": "Improve query performance by utilizing resource of each node more evenly in the Hyperscale (Citus) server group", "actions": [
+In order to use each worker node of the Hyperscale (Citus) server group effectively rebalance data in this server group.", "potentialBenefits": "Get the most of Hyperscale (Citus) by utilizing resources of each node more evenly", "actions": [
     {
       "actionId": "a9dd0ae7-f241-4aad-a2d0-e2955f14bd80",